Cuban Inspired Sausage and Rice

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Thank you for supporting StephanieCooksForACrowd.com!

-• SENSARTE Nonstick Ceramic Saute Pan 12-Inch 5QT (Shop on Amazon) — This is the exact pan I used for this recipe!
-PFOA and PFAS free, no Teflon, induction compatible, and it comes with a lid.
-The wide base gives you plenty of room to get a good caramelized color on the sausage without crowding the pan.
+• The exact pan I use for this recipe.
+PFOA-free, induction compatible, and the wide base gives plenty of room to get real caramelized color on the sausage without crowding.

 See the complete shopping list ↓